cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup
   [max_tsdb_opening_concurrency_on_startup: <int> | default = 10]

   # Deprecated, use maxExemplars in limits instead.
-Enables support for
+If the MaxExemplars value in
+  # limits is set to zero, cortex will fallback on this value.
+This setting
-  # exemplars in TSDB and sets the maximum number that will be stored.
-0 or less
+  # enables support for exemplars in TSDB and sets the maximum number that will
-  # means disabled.
+  # be stored.
+0 or less means disabled.
   # CLI flag: -blocks-storage.tsdb.max-exemplars
   [max_exemplars: <int> | default = 0]